SintraCascaisSesimbra.com

 Troia Peninsula beaches

-The Troia Peninsula on the opposite side of the Sado Estuary to Setubal is a popular location for a beach day trip
+The Tróia Peninsula, located on the opposite side of the Sado Estuary from Setúbal, is a popular destination for beach day trips.

 Serra da Arrabida beaches

-The Serra da Arrabida coastline to the east of Setubal is stunning
+The stunning Serra da Arrábida coastline lies to the east of Setúbal.

 A quick overview of Setubal’s beaches

-• The most scenic beach of the region – Praia do Creiro
+The most scenic beach – Praia do Creiro and the Portinho da Arrábida beaches

-The map below shows the location of the best beaches within the Setubal region, the yellow line marks the Costa da Caparica coastline
+The interactive map below shows the location of the best beaches within the Setubal region; the yellow line marks the Costa da Caparica coastline (note: zoom in or out to see all of the points)

 General tourist advice for Setubal’s beaches

-The weather is suitable for spending time on the beaches from May until September, and the peak season is July and August.
-The sea waters of the Setubal region are always chilly, as they are fed by the Atlantic Ocean, and only reach 20C in the height of the summer.
+The weather is suitable for spending time on the beaches from May to September, with July and August being the peak season.
+The sea waters of the Setúbal region are always chilly, being fed by the Atlantic Ocean, and only reach 20°C (68F) at the height of summer.

-The waters of the Sado Estuary should not be bathed in, as it is a major port and there is always the chance of pollution.
-At the mouth of the estuary (at the Praia da Figueirinha) the water is crystal clear and fine for swimming in.
+The waters of the Sado Estuary should not be bathed in, as it is a major port, and there is always the chance of pollution.
+At the mouth of the estuary (and the Praia da Figueirinha beach), the estuary waters mix with the sea, and the water is safe and clean for swimming in.

-The southern side of the Setubal Peninsula is sheltered from the powerful waves and currents of the Atlantic Ocean and is safe for children and families.
-In the summer (Jun-Aug), the most popular beaches are supervised by lifeguards.
+The southern side of the Setúbal Peninsula is sheltered from the powerful waves and currents of the Atlantic Ocean, making it safe for children and families to swim in.
+During the summer months (June to August), the most popular beaches are supervised by lifeguards.

-During the height of the summer we always recommend heading to the Troia Peninsula, as the ferry service is regular, and the beaches are much larger.
+During the height of the summer, we always recommend heading to the Troia Peninsula via the ferry.
+The beaches here are larger and you won’t have the difficulty of driving and parking.

 Praia Atlantica

-Why is Setubal not ideal for a beach holiday?
+Why is Setubal not considered as a beach holiday destination?

-Setubal may have wonderful beaches, but it is not a destination for a beach holiday.
-Setubal lacks the holiday infrastructure, ambience and resort buzz of many other Portuguese beach towns, and this is due to the hardworking and industrial nature of the city.
+Setúbal, while boasting wonderful beaches, should not be considered a primary destination for a beach holiday.
+Setúbal lacks the holiday infrastructure, and resort atmosphere found in many other Portuguese beach towns, a trait attributable to the city's hardworking and industrial nature.

 Setubal waterfront